lkup-hash/DS-Portfolio/Risk Godstorm Battle Simulator/ReadME.md

-This python file contains the worlds first battle simulator for the board game "Risk Godstorm."
+This python file contains the World's first battle simulator for the board game "Risk Godstorm."

 This battle simulator should help speed up many games of Risk Godstorm.